 - Internal mirrors, lenses, and filters are needed to compensate for the source energy change.

 - Multiple variances due to additional components and algorithm calculations create greater complexity in competitive instruments, and therefore opportunity, for drift of the process moisture measurement.

 - MRP’s temperature cooled detector cell prevents electronic drift and provides stable readout over a wide range of temperatures.

 Data, Data, Data!

 Knowing that you have reliable data reinforces the decisions made based on that data.
-Some of the data capabilities of Moisture Register Products’ 910-sT SMART Touch Moisture Analyzer system are listed below:
+Some of the data capabilities of Finna Group's SMART III NIR Online Moisture Measurement System are listed below:

 - Panel Touch Screen PC Displays Moisture Content in large, easily read numbers.

 - Current Output (4 mA to 20 mA), scaled; isolated.

 - Isolated Opto-Coupler Transistor which signals Loss of Product.

 - Scaling and Linearization via Serial Data Port.